eerimoq/mqttools/README.rst

 - ``broker`` command line command.

+Limitations:

+There are lots of limitations in both the client and the broker.
+Here are a few of them:

-QoS level 1 and 2 messages are not yet supprted.
+- QoS level 1 and 2 messages are not supprted.
 A session state storage is required to do so, both in the client and the broker.

-Authentication is not supported.
+- Authentication is not supported.

 MQTT version 5.0 specification: https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html